drpeker/Wozmon-8085/README.md

 # Wozmon-8085
 Wozmon intel 8085 Port By Dr. Peker

-This version can be run standalone i8085 without UART (using RIM and SIM ports is i/o
+This version can be run standalone i8085 without UART (using RIM and SIM pins  as  I/O )

 Simply connect them to a USB-Serial converter.